Dermot Dunne

-In 1999 he became the Dean's Vicar of Christ Church Cathedral, Dublin.
-Having served his title there until 2001, Dean Dunne was appointed incumbent of the Crosspatrick and Carnew Group of parishes in county Wicklow.
+On transferring his ministry to the Anglican Communion, in 1999 dean Dunne was appointed Dean's Vicar of Christ Church Cathedral, Dublin.
+Having served his title there until 2001, dean Dunne was appointed incumbent of the Crosspatrick and Carnew Group of parishes in county Wicklow.
 During his incumbency he was appointed Precentor of Ferns and subsequently Archdeacon of Ferns before his appointment as Dean of Christ Church Cathedral Dublin in 2008.
-Dean Dunne earned a BA from DCU in 2004 and completed an MA in Applied Spirituality at All Hallows College and was awarded his master's degree from Dublin City University.
-He is married to Celia Dunne (née' Burl.)
+Dean Dunne is married to Celia, daughter of James and Dorothy Burl late of Hemel Hempstead, London.